alexanderjj03/JSwing-typing-games/README.md

 This application will help a user improve their typing speed and accuracy.
 Upon running. a main menu will pop up asking the user to choose which game mode they wish to play (each game mode has a corresponding button).
-At the moment, there are two game modes, with more possibly to come.
+At the moment, there are three game modes, with more possibly to come.
 At any time during these games, the user is provided a button at the very bottom of the screen to bring them back to the main menu: